 Workplace Accidents: We Know The Law

-At the law firm of Williams, Walsh & O'Connor, & , LLC, in North Haven, Connecticut, our workers’ compensation lawyers help you cut through the red tape, and we will work tirelessly to secure the maximum level of benefits for you as efficiently as possible.
-We have extensive experience with these matters, and we know how to effectively navigate these sometimes treacherous waters.
+At the law firm of Williams, Walsh & O'Connor, LLC, in North Haven, Connecticut, our workers’ compensation lawyers help you cut through the red tape, and they will work tirelessly to secure the maximum level of benefits for you as efficiently as possible.
+They have extensive experience with these matters and know how to effectively navigate these sometimes treacherous waters.

-To discuss your workplace injury with one of our lawyers, call us for a free initial consultation at 203-285-3593 or toll free at 866-530-7228.
+To discuss your workplace injury with one of our lawyers, call us for a free initial consultation at 203-896-4631.
 Based near New Haven, we represent injured workers throughout Connecticut.

 A Strong Advocate For Workplace Accident Victims

-No matter where you are in the process, we are ready to help.
-From filing the initial application to appealing a denial of benefits, we can provide the skillful, dedicated representation you need to reach a favorable result.
-In addition, if negligence or an equipment failure contributed to your injury, we can help you seek additional compensation under a workers’ compensation laws.
+No matter where you are in the process, our team is ready to help.
+From filing the initial application to appealing a denial of benefits, our attorneys can provide the skillful, dedicated representation you need to reach a favorable result.
+In addition, if negligence or an equipment failure contributed to your injury, our lawyers can help you seek additional compensation under workers’ compensation laws.

-Our law firm can help you with all aspects of a workplace injury, including:
+We can help you with all types and aspects of workplace injuries, including:

 Call For A Free Initial Consultation

-Contact our office today to discuss your workplace injury claim and learn more about what we can do to help you.
-You can reach us online or call 203-285-3593 or 866-530-7228 to arrange a free case evaluation.
+Contact our office today to discuss your workplace injury claim and learn more about what our lawyers can do to help you.
+You can reach us online or call 203-896-4631 to arrange a free case evaluation.

 We are located near New Haven, in proximity to the intersection of I-91, I-95 and I-84.
 For your convenience, evening and weekend appointments are available.
 We handle all workplace injury cases on a contingency fee basis.
-That means you pay no attorney fees unless we obtain compensation for you.
+That means that you pay no attorney fees unless our attorneys obtain compensation for you.